Wendy-Ma/portfolio/README.md

 - Systematically learn the color theory and visual perception and apply them to data visualizations
 - Get hands-on practice with tools like Tableau or PowerBI to make better graphs
 - Learning how to use visualization to tell a good business story.
+- Will look for jobs as data scientist or data analyst after graduation.

 # Portfolio